tari-labs/tari-university/src/network-analysis/probabilistic-attack/MainReport.md

 - The committee size (n) increases by a factor of 10 from 0 to $N$
 - The BFT threshold (T) is set to sixty-seven percent of $n$

 As a recap to the question, What is the probability of selecting a majority of bad nodes from a total of 300 nodes if the committee size is $10$.
 This problem considers solving for the probability where there is a **majority** of bad nodes in the committee.
 This entails calculating the probabilities from the BFT threshold to the committee size.
-Thus, there needs to be a summation of individual probabilities in order to calcuate the probability for selecting the majority of bad nodes.
+Thus, there needs to be a summation of individual probabilities in order to calculate the probability for selecting the majority of bad nodes.

 In order to understand this, the table below provides some visual insight. (insert hotlink)